What Are Intensive Outpatient Programs?

-The other category of therapies offered in Nevada IOP and Arizona IOP is evidence based therapy.
+The other category of therapies offered in Nevada IOP and Arizona IOP is evidence-based therapy.
 Holistic therapies abandon the framework of traditional psychotherapy, using the power of positive experiences instead.
-These experiences include various types of massage, the creative arts, outdoor activities, and fitness.
+These experiences include various types of massage, creative arts, outdoor activities, and fitness.
 Holistic healing centers on letting the patient vent the emotions behind their addiction through healthier channels.

 The Benefits of Vogue Recovery

-Intensive outpatient programs are one option for recovery, along with inpatient and residential rehab, partial hospitalization, and typical outpatient rehab.
+Intensive outpatient programs are one option for recovery, inpatient and residential rehab, partial hospitalization, and typical outpatient rehab.
 Why do people choose an intensive outpatient program over other options?

-Arizona IOP and Nevada IOP offer a middle ground between 24/7 monitoring at inpatient facilities and the full flexibility of other outpatient programs.
+Arizona IOP and Nevada IOP offer a middle ground between 24/7 monitoring at inpatient facilities and other outpatient programs’ full flexibility.
 IOP works best for “moderate” addicts who need more structure than typical outpatient programs.
 Many patients in intensive outpatient programs have been through inpatient programs.
 For the rest, an intensive outpatient program allows freedom and flexibility relative to inpatient drug rehab programs.